-The syntax of the partition in Python Programming Language is
+The syntax of the partition function in Python Programming Language is

-Separator: This argument is required, and if you forget this argument, python throw TypeError.
+Separator: This argument is required, and if you forget this argument, the Python partition function throws TypeError.
 If you pass the non-existing item as a separator, the partition function returns the whole string as Tuple Item 1 followed by two empty tuple items.

 Python partition method Example

-The following set of examples help to understand the string partition in Python Programming Language.
+The following set of examples helps to understand the string partition in this Python Programming Language.

 Str1 = 'Tutorial Gateway' Str2 = 'Learn-Python-Programming' Str3 = 'email@example.com' Str4 = Str1.partition(' ') print("After Partitioning String 1 = ", Str4) Str5 = Str2.partition('-') print("After Partitioning String 2 = ", Str5) Str6 = Str3.partition('@') print("After Partitioning String 3 = ", Str6) #Performing directly Str7 = 'First_Image.png'.partition('.') print("After Partitioning String 7 = ", Str7)

-In this example, first, we declared three String variable Str1, Str2, Str3.
+In this example, first, we declared three String variables Str1, Str2, and Str3.
 Next, we assigned the corresponding value using the following statement.

 Str1 = 'Tutorial Gateway' Str2 = 'Learn-Python-Programming' Str3 = 'firstname.lastname@example.org'